-Besides, we leverage two auxiliary tasks to generate questions and answers separately.
-They are designed to strengthen the context-question and context-answer relation learning individually, enhancing targeted learning for the main task and imbuing the fine-tuned model with diverse features derived from the subtasks.
-UniPoll is trained within a unified framework combining learning objectives from the main and auxiliary tasks.
-It employs prompt tuning to differentiate the learning process for each task while exploiting multi-objective optimization to promote inter-task collaboration.
-It helps the model uncover implicit context-question-answer relations, allowing each task to reap the benefits of the other tasks' learning outcomes.
+To enhance this process, we incorporate two auxiliary tasks—question and answer generation—designed to strengthen context-question and context-answer learning.
+These auxiliary tasks refine the model’s ability to handle the main task, introducing diverse, targeted features that boost performance.
+Its theoretical ground comes from Pareto optimality to generate a high-quality poll without compromising question or answer quality in task balancing.
+Additionally, UniPoll leverages \textbf{Retrieval-Augmented Generation (RAG)}, which introduces a novel mechanism for enriching poll generation by retrieving external knowledge or related posts to supplement the input context, particularly when user comments are noisy or absent.
+This approach allows UniPoll to capture broader contextual signals, making it more resilient to incomplete or sparse data sources typically encountered in real-time social media analysis.
+Furthermore, we integrate \textbf{synthetic data generation} through large language models to simulate user interactions, offering a dynamic method for enhancing context when retrieval fails.
+By adopting these strategies, UniPoll effectively manages noisy, ambiguous inputs and ensures the generation of relevant, coherent polls, thereby advancing RAG’s use in interactive social platforms.
+Through prompt tuning and multi-objective optimization, UniPoll fosters robust inter-task collaboration, achieving a sophisticated understanding of implicit context-question-answer relationships, surpassing standard generation techniques.